 These sites will have you surrounded by friendly fish and introduce you to a whole variety of marine life.

 When and where is the best spot to see a whale?

 Southern right whale numbers are at their peak during July and August.
 My favourite spot to see them is from the viewing platform at Basham Beach.

 Mums and their calves often spend a lot of time around this area, and it’s the perfect spot to watch them as they can get quite close to the shore.

 Top tip: Before you head out, check out the whale sighting log.
 And most importantly, don’t forget your binoculars!

 Park of the Month

-Throughout February, Encounter Marine Park and Granite Island Recreation Park are being celebrated as the National Parks and Wildlife Service South Australia’s Park of the Month.
+Throughout July, Encounter Marine Park and Upper Spencer Gulf are being celebrated as the National Parks and Wildlife Service South Australia’s Park of the Month.
 There are lots of events and activities to get involved in – check the website for all the details.